corsaro1/wallisk/README.md

+Walliks, a Windows Multi-Functions software relying on API calls on remote Lisk nodes for commands

-not just a simple lisk blockchain height checker.
+or better...  not just a simple lisk blockchain height checker.

 Enjoy it